Cardiovascular and Interventional Radiological Society of Europe

 Further information

 This course covers a basic level of IR knowledge and is designed for trainees, students or young consultants aiming to acquire essential knowledge or prepare for the EBIR exam.
-Thereby, it is tailored to the European Curriculum and Syllabus for IR and corresponds to chapter 2.2.4.5.2 Spinal Procedures for Disc, Nerves and Facet Joints.
+Thereby, it is tailored to the European Curriculum and Syllabus for IR and corresponds to chapter 2.2.4.5.2 Spinal procedures for disc, nerves and facet joints.

-The enrolment period of this course is set to 90 days and may be extended throughout the year with a valid All-Access Pass.
+The enrolment period of this course is linked to the validity of the All-Access Pass.

-Release date: April 2019
+Release date: September 2023